 DeWalt is famous for its power tools and is a brand typically associated with building sites.

-This cooler is far more expensive than the other coolers in our line-up and we wanted to find out whether it was worth paying that bit more for a cool box.
+This cooler is far more expensive than the other coolers we've tested and we wanted to find out whether it was worth paying that bit more for a cool box.

 Stated capacity: 26 litres Can capacity: 42